Healing the Healer - Wounded Healer and other Archetypes

 I give myself up to others, and I accept others as my own self.

-This high form of altruism needs to be seen in relative terms.
-As we journey towards this lofty goal, we need to be aware of our own needs and emotions, of our own healing.
-Make sure you have oil in your lamp.
-Heal Thyself!
-Know Thyself!
-The path of the heart, the spiritual journey, is only possible with self love.
+This extreme form of altruism needs to be seen in relative terms.
+As we journey towards this lofty goal, we need to be aware of our own needs and emotions, of our own healing, making sure we have oil in our lamp.

 Know and Love Thyself,

-And know that self as the self of all beings, the soul of life.
+And know that Self as the Self of all beings